4th Hussar Regiment (France): Napoleonic Wars

+1816 – 1991

 In 1816 the régiment des hussards du Nord was formed and in 1825 this unit took the title 4th Hussar Regiment.
 They will garrison the cities of Orlèans and Poitiers.
-After a new Second Republic or Second French Empire overthrown the Bourbon Monarchy, the 4th Hussar Regiment was stationed at Sedan.
+After a new Second Republic or Second French Empire overthrown the Bourbon Monarchy (see Bourbon Restoration), the 4th Hussar Regiment was stationed at Sedan.
 They took part in the Crimean Wars, specifically at the Battle of Kanghil, capturing several Russian guns.
 They would enter action in the Franco- Prussian war, becoming part of the Army of the Rhine.

 In 1880, the 4th Hussar Regiment, now one of the most experienced of the French Army, took part in the colonization of Tunisia.
 In World War I, the regiment would be based in Verdun, and suffered heavy casualties from impeding German attacks.
 During the World War II, the regiment tried, and failed to defend Luxembourg from German annexation.
 It took part in the Battle of France, when it was disbanded after the French defeat.
 After the liberation of France and parts of Belgium by the Western Allies, on 15 February 1945 a new 4th Hussar Regiment was formed by splitting-off elements of COABC 405.
 On 30 October 1945 the new unit was disbanded and turned into the 2nd Hussar Regiment.

 On 15 July 1956 the 4th Hussar Regiment was again recreated, this time from elements of 251e B, before being disbanded again in 1958.
 It was re-created yet again on 1 April 1959 from elements of 31st Dragoon Regiment, surviving until 1964, taking part in the Algerian War.
 It was disbanded to become the 8th Dragoon Regiment and immediately recreated from elements of 1st African Chasseurs (1er régiment de chasseurs d'Afrique) and from the instruction centre of the 6th Dragoon Regiment.
 This unit was disbanded at Laon, with its colours being entrusted to the GMR/6-4e RH).

 In 1991 the 4th Hussar Regiment was yet again recreated, becoming the support regiment to the RMD-NE/CMD Metz.
 In 2000 it took the name of 4th Hussar Squadron Group (4e Groupe d'escadrons de hussards or 4e G.E.H), which it still holds to this day.